We strive to foster a culture of stewardship Stewardship

-At Valent, we strive to foster a culture of stewardship throughout the organization.Through targeted projects, endorsements, education and outreach and in the spirit of collaboration with our partners we are contributing to a healthy, nutritious food supply.
+At Valent we believe the public has a right to a healthy, nutritious food supply and safe surroundings and we strive to foster a culture of stewardship throughout the organization through targeted projects, endorsements, education and outreach that all Valent employees can rally around.
+And, in the spirit of collaboration with our partners.

-Our Responsible Care initiative considers the safety of people and the environment across the whole life cycle of products, from development to disposal.
+Our Responsible Care activities and initiatives considers the safety of people and the environment across the whole life cycle of products, from development to disposal.
 Through these activities, we create an open dialogue with the public and contribute to the United Nations' Sustainable Development Goals.
 As part of that commitment, we stand by the following:

 - We strive to maintain zero-accident and zero-injury operations.